Skip to main content

 Switzerland

-In March 2024, Switzerland’s federal council decided that ‘Switzerland will not join the TPNW for the time being’ based on factors including ‘recent security policy developments in Europe and globally’.
-It reached similar decisions in 2018 and 2019.[1]
-In response to the decision, several non-governmental organisations based in Switzerland, including ICAN, launched a popular initiative to advance Switzerland’s accession to the TPNW.[2]
+In March 2024, Switzerland’s Federal Council decided that ‘Switzerland will not join the [Treaty on the Prohibition of Nuclear Weapons (TPNW)] for the time being’ based on factors including ‘recent security policy developments in Europe and globally’.
+It reached similar decisions in 2018 and 2019.
+The Council said that it was ‘convinced that joining the TPNW is not in Switzerland’s interests, given the current international context and the war in Europe, which have highlighted the renewed urgency of security considerations’.1

 TPNW Status